Dressed for Survival

 One of the problems faced in a survival situation is exposure.
 Hot or Cold or somewhere in between.
 Shelter is commonly used to fight this, but before you step out the door into the wild you should be able to dress the part.
 Know where you are, where you will be, and weather patterns and situations for that region are key factors in your choice of clothing.

 Dressed For Survival

 On the opposite is warm to hot weather exposure.
 This is where most get it way wrong.
 Look at any summer vacation spot and you find small amounts of clothing with high amounts of sunburn and fatigue.
-Even in hot weather it's important to cover the body.
-Not only from the sun, but I have found that water loss from uncovered sweaty limbs make you even hotter.
-Light colored long sleeves and pants of breathable material will work wonders on warm to hot days.
+Even in hot weather, it's important to cover the body.
+Not only from the sun, but I have found that water loss from uncovered sweaty limbs makes you even hotter.
+Light-colored long sleeves and pants of breathable material will work wonders on warm to hot days.
 You will also be glad you have them when the sun goes down and things start to cool off.
-Keep a hat on to shade the eyes and neck, and a pair of sun glasses and some light comfortable shoes (not sandals, they can cause burned feet) and you are on your way.
+Keep a hat on to shade the eyes and neck, and a pair of sunglasses and some light comfortable shoes (not sandals, they can cause burned feet) and you are on your way.
 I even carry a light rain jacket around my waist just in case.

 No posts found